DanielMichalski/spring-boot-java-swing-reservations/README.md

 This project is Spring Boot + JPA/Hibernate Swing application.

-It contains some useful configuration items:
+It contains some useful configuration things:

 - Spring Boot
 - Spring Data Repositories